Current IAS Board Members

 Textiles and pottery are also loves of mine.
 As a quilter I enjoy the juxtaposition of the softness of the fabric I work with and the smoothness and silkiness of much of the stone in the Inuit sculptures.
 I am also drawn to the texture of the fossilized bone used in many sculptures.

-Over the years I have expanded my collection of sculptures and prints as well as a few artifacts, dolls and children’s toys.
-While I do have my favorite artists, including Ron Apangalook, Toonoo Sharky, Kananginak Pootoogook, Tim Pitsiulak, Germaine Arnaktauyok, Lipa Pitsiulak, Kenojuak Ashevak and of course Ohito Ashoona, I have purchased pieces that speak to me, regardless of the artist.
-It seems I am most drawn to more traditional Inuit art, although that seems to be evolving, as I am exposed to more contemporary work.
-And I do enjoy the humor in some of the more contemporary work.
+Over the years as I have expanded my collection of sculptures and prints, I have also acquired a few artifacts, dolls and children’s toys.
+While I do have my favorite artists, I purchase pieces that speak to me, irregardless of the artist or the medium.
+It seems I am most drawn to more traditional Inuit art, although my interest seems to be evolving with more exposure to contemporary art.
+And I do definitely enjoy the humor in some of the more contemporary pieces.

 Being on the IAS Board has certainly been a privilege and a learning experience.
 Talking and sharing information with others who share a similar interest is always enlightening and meaningful.
 I believe it is important to contribute to the direction the IAS will take in the coming years.